-The 2018 Long Range Development Plan (LRDP) for the San Diego Campus in La Jolla provides an updated land use plan to guide future physical development.
-The LRDP identifies population growth targets and development objectives and principles, delineates campus land uses, and estimates the new building space to support program growth and expansion through the 2035-36 academic year.
-The 2018 LRDP updates the previous LRDP, approved by the Regents in November 2004.
+The UC San Diego 2018 Long Range Development Plan (LRDP) for the La Jolla campus provides an updated land use plan to guide future physical development.
+The LRDP provides population growth projections, identifies development objectives and principles, delineates campus land uses, and estimates the new building space needed to support program growth and expansion anticipated through the 2035-36 academic year.
+The 2018 LRDP updates the previous LRDP, which was adopted by the Regents in 2004.

-Prompted by the creation of its first Strategic Plan in 2014 that established a shared vision and mission for UC San Diego, the campus is in the midst of a momentous transformation.
-UC San Diego's strategic goals are focused on enhancing the student experience, cultivating an inclusive and diverse community, expanding the campus' research prowess and impact, improving the delivery of advanced healthcare, and enriching the campus community.
-The campus is physically transforming to meet its evolving needs, as well as those of the San Diego region, the State of California, and beyond.
-A key focus of ongoing growth at UC San Diego is to transform the campus into a vibrant living-learning community that will enhance and elevate both academic and social experiences on the campus.
+UC San Diego published its first Strategic Plan^a in 2014 which established a shared vision and mission.
+Campus goals are focused on enhancing the student experience, cultivating an inclusive and diverse community, expanding the campus' research prowess and impact, improving the delivery of advanced healthcare, and enriching the campus community.
+The campus is expanding to meet its evolving needs, as well as those of the San Diego region, the State of California, and beyond.
+A key focus of ongoing growth at UC San Diego is to establish the campus as a sustainable and vibrant living-learning community that will enhance both academic and social experiences on the campus.